The registration period has closed for this event.

 Dr. Lerman earned both his B.A. in history and D.M.D from Tufts University.
 After completing a general practice residency in dentistry at Harvard University and Brigham and Women's Hospital, he trained in oral and maxillofacial pathology at New York Hospital Medical Center of Queens in New York City.
 He was on the faculty for eight years at the Harvard School of Dental Medicine, where he was appointed as an Assistant Clinical Professor, before returning to his alma mater in 2014.
 He is a Diplomate of the American Board of Oral and Maxillofacial Pathology and a Fellow of the American Academy of Oral and Maxillofacial Pathology, and he has authored multiple articles in the peer-reviewed oral pathology literature.

 ARUNA RAMESH, B.D.S., D.M.D., M.S.
-Professor and Chair, Department of Diagnostic Sciences, Tufts University School of Dental Medicine; Diplomate, American Board of Oral and Maxillofacial Radiology
+Professor and Associate Dean for Academic Affairs, Tufts University School of Dental Medicine; Diplomate, American Board of Oral and Maxillofacial Radiology

 RUMPA GANGULY, D.M.D., Assistant Professor and Division Head, Oral and Maxillofacial Radiology, Department of Diagnostic Sciences, Tufts University School of Dental Medicine; Diplomate, American Board of Oral and Maxillofacial Radiology.

 Distinguishing benign pathologies and variants of the normal anatomy from clinically significant diseases can be challenging for even experienced clinicians.
 Providers must determine whether further evaluation or a biopsy is needed and how to strike the right balance between alarming patients unnecessarily with the risk of delaying a diagnosis of malignancy.